varabyte/kobweb/README.md

 like a static web hosting service does) plus it should also define endpoints providing unique functionality tailored to your site's needs.

+> [!IMPORTANT]
-***Note:** Kobweb supports full stack sites using a non-standard file layout that a Kobweb server knows how to consume.
+> Kobweb supports full stack sites using a non-standard file layout that a Kobweb server knows how to consume.
+It was
-It was designed to support a powerful, live-reloading experience during development.
-This layout is called the "kobweb" layout, to emphasize how tightly coupled it is to a Kobweb server.*
+> designed to support a powerful, live-reloading experience during development.
+This layout is called the "kobweb"
+> layout, to emphasize how tightly coupled it is to a Kobweb server.

 When Kobweb was first written, it only provided the full stack solution, as being able to write your own server logic enabled a maximum amount of power and flexibility.
 The mental model for using Kobweb during this early time was simple